 Crunchy Cranberry-Almond Biscotti

 Tea and coffee lovers will enjoy these delicious, keto-friendly cranberry almond flour biscotti from Low Carb Yum.
 They’re perfect for dipping and dunking or for eating as is.
 They’re also crunchy, delicious and completely gluten-free, low-carb and sugar-free.
-Plus, you’ll get an added boost of nutrients from the cranberries.

 In addition to the almond flour, these biscotti also use a bit of coconut flour.
 This helps thicken up the batter and hold it together better so the cookies develop a texture and crumb that’s similar to traditional biscotti.
 If coconut is off the menu for you, feel free to replace the measurement in this recipe with more almond flour.